awsdocs/aws-app-runner-developer-guide/doc_source/security_iam_service-with-iam.md

 #### Access role<a name="security_iam_service-with-iam-roles-service.access"></a>

 The access role is a role that App Runner uses for accessing images in Amazon Elastic Container Registry \(Amazon ECR\) in your account\.
 It's required to access an image in Amazon ECR, and isn't required with Amazon ECR Public\.
 Before creating a service based on an image in Amazon ECR, use IAM to create a service role and use the `AWSAppRunnerServicePolicyForECRAccess` managed policy in it\.
-You can then pass this role to App Runner when calling the [CreateService](https://docs.aws.amazon.com/apprunner/latest/api/API_CreateService.html) API in the [AuthenticationConfiguration](https://docs.aws.amazon.com/apprunner/latest/api/API_AuthenticationConfiguration.html) structure \(a member of the [SourceConfiguration](https://docs.aws.amazon.com/apprunner/latest/api/API_SourceConfiguration.html) parameter\), or when using the App Runner console to create a service\.
+You can then pass this role to App Runner when you call the [CreateService](https://docs.aws.amazon.com/apprunner/latest/api/API_CreateService.html) API in the [AuthenticationConfiguration](https://docs.aws.amazon.com/apprunner/latest/api/API_AuthenticationConfiguration.html) member of the [SourceConfiguration](https://docs.aws.amazon.com/apprunner/latest/api/API_SourceConfiguration.html) parameter, or when you use the App Runner console to create a service\.

 ##### AWSAppRunnerServicePolicyForECRAccess<a name="security_iam_service-with-iam-roles-service.access.policy"></a>